stkbailey/deconv-conv/README.md

-# Deconvoluting convolutions: A case study in image analysis
+# Deconvoluting convolutions: a case study in image analysis
 For the uninitiated, image analysis can be daunting, especially when it comes to deep learning.
 In this talk, we'll use Kaggle's 2018 Data Science Bowl as a case study in image analysis.
 Even if you've never worked with an image array before, you'll walk away with some foundational tools for image analysis and an understanding of how some common deep learning models perform so well.

 This talk was last given to the Nashville Data Science MeetUp group on April 24, 2018.